silversillu/optimizely-editor/README.md

 Documentation
 -------------

-Python Optimizely Editor for local editing.
+Optimizely Editor for local editing.

 To run the program you need to: